DataDog/documentation/content/en/observability_pipelines/setup/datadog.md

 [2]: /observability_pipelines/architecture/
 {{% /tab %}}
 {{% tab "Azure AKS" %}}
-To run the Worker on your Kubernetes nodes, you need a minimum of two nodes with one CPU and 512MB RAM available.
+To run the Worker on your Kubernetes nodes, you need a minimum of two nodes with one CPU and 512 MB RAM available.
 Datadog recommends creating a separate node pool for the Workers, which is also the recommended configuration for production deployments.

 See [Best Practices for OPW Aggregator Architecture][1] for production-level requirements.